gabtorres-ph/crewsim-admin-api/README.md

 FastAPI service for the crewsim admin API.

+See [Architecture](docs/architecture.md) for the source layout, dependency rules, and guidance on adding a domain.

 ## Local development with UV

 [UV](https://docs.astral.sh/uv/) is the primary package manager for this project.
 Bootstrap it